Estimated Read Time: 3 Minutes

 SEO Copywriting Best Practices

 - Write content for your human audience, not search engines.
-Make sure it is well-organized, clearly written, complete, accurate, unique, and valuable.
+Make sure it is well-organized, clearly written, complete, accurate, and uniquely valuable.
 Google says to give “visitors the information they’re looking for”, “provide high-quality content on your pages”, and it is “the single most important thing to do.”

 - Focus on one topic per page or post.
 If you need to expand on a related topic, write a separate page or post and link to it or a reputable external source.
-Linking to outside relevant and respected sources also helps your rankings.
+Linking to outside relevant and respected sources helps your rankings.

 - Create only one page or post per specific topic so you don’t confuse search engines about which page to rank higher.
-Don’t, for example, create multiple pages that all contain the same or very similar content and just swap out the name of the geographic location you’re targeting.
-Make sure each page or post is uniquely valuable.

-- Aim for a minimum of 300 words per page excluding menu items, sidebars, comments, and footer text.
+- Aim for a minimum of 300 words per page including menu items, sidebars, comments, and footer text.
 While substance and clarity should be your primary concern, longer is usually better.
 Content with 1,500+ words tends to earn the most exposure.